Jennifer Lopez, 'Spider-Man' highlight MTV Movie & TV Awards

 Jack Black also received a career achievement award, Comic Genius.
 He ran onstage and seemed almost out of breathe before giving his acceptance speech.

-“I need a little blast of oxygen,” he said before rattling off several films he starred in, like “School of Rock” and “Jumanji.”
+“I need a little blast of oxygen,” he said before rattling off several films he starred in, like “School of Rock” and two “Jumanji” films.
+He played in other comedies including “Shallow Hal," “Tropic Thunder" and the animated “Kung Fu Panda” franchise films, where Black voiced the main character.

 “Comedic genius.
 C’mon are you kidding?
-For what?”
-Black said.
+For what?” he said.
 “I don’t deserve this, but I’ll take it.”

 The ceremony kicked off with “Loki” star Sophia Di Martino winning breakthrough performance for her role as Sylvie on the Disney Plus television series.
 After the actor claimed her trophy, she talked about being 9 months pregnant when she was offered the role, and her baby being just 3 months old when she started filming.